National Register of Historic Places in San Francisco

 The imposing complex, two blocks from Alamo Square, stands near the crest of a hill and is visible from much of San Francisco including the hill, two miles away, where I now sit.

-With its gable-roofed façade, its west-facing portico supported by Tuscan order columns; square campanile with arcaded openings and pyramidal roof; its arcaded corbel table below the eaves of the nave, its stringcourses on the nave and bell tower that mark the horizontal divisions between floors, and smooth-faced, monochromatic brick cladding, Sacred Heart Church expresses the individuality and variation of features that occur within Romanesque Revival churches in San Francisco.
+With its gable-roofed façade, its west-facing portico supported by Tuscan order columns, square campanile with arcaded openings and pyramidal roof, its arcaded corbel table below the eaves of the nave, its stringcourses on the nave and bell tower that mark the horizontal divisions between floors, and monochromatic brick cladding, Sacred Heart Church expresses the individuality and variation of features that occur within Romanesque Revival churches in San Francisco.